 OK, we get the message.
 How about weight?

 It’s a very personal choice.
 Up until six months ago I’d been using 25s, exclusively.
-I then experimented with heavier weights and adopted 28s – which showed gains over 25s and 30s.
-To put it another way – I wouldn’t use 28s if there were no advantages.
-You get fewer in the bag!
+I then experimented with heavier weights and adopted 28s; then 3s.

-At just under 350 FPS, effective range is greater with 28s over 25s in all the hop types I use (Tac’d OEM, MDD and Super Hop).
+At just under 350 FPS, effective range is greater with 28s and 3s over 25s in all the hop types I use (Tac’d OEM, MDD and Super Hop).
 By effective range, I mean the BBs stay on target for longer.
-30s are marginally better than 28s, but they travel too slowly.
-I’ve found 28s to be the best compromise.
+30s are marginally better than 28s, but they travel more slowly.

 You can download the Green Devil data sheet in PDF format, here.